hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 Now in the first place, let us see what grounds there are for such inquiry.
-We know that there were many who went by the name of Veda-Vyasa; and among them who was the real author of the Gita — the Bâdarâyana Vyasa or Dvaipâyana Vyasa?
+We know that there were many who went by the name of Veda-Vyasa; and among them who was the real author of the Gita — the Bādarāyana Vyasa or Dvaipāyana Vyasa?
 "Vyasa" was only a title.
-Anyone who composed a new Purâna was known by the name of Vyasa, like the word Vikramâditya, which was also a general name.
-Another point is, the book, Gita, had not been much known to the generality of people before Shankarâchârya made it famous by writing his great commentary on it.
+Anyone who composed a new Purāna was known by the name of Vyasa, like the word Vikramāditya, which was also a general name.
+Another point is, the book, Gita, had not been much known to the generality of people before Shankarāchārya made it famous by writing his great commentary on it.
-Long before that, there was current, according to many, the commentary on it by Bodhâyana.
+Long before that, there was current, according to many, the commentary on it by Bodhāyana.
 If this could be proved, it would go a long way, no doubt, to establish the antiquity of the Gita and the authorship of Vyasa.
-But the Bodhayana Bhâshya on the *Vedânta Sutras* — from which Râmânuja compiled his *Shri-Bhâshya*, which Shankaracharya mentions and even quotes in part here and there in his own commentary, and which was so greatly discussed by the Swami Dayânanda — not a copy even of that Bodhayana Bhashya could I find while travelling throughout India.
+But the Bodhayana Bhāshya on the *Vedānta Sutras* — from which Rāmānuja compiled his *Shri-Bhāshya*, which Shankaracharya mentions and even quotes in part here and there in his own commentary, and which was so greatly discussed by the Swami Dayānanda — not a copy even of that Bodhayana Bhashya could I find while travelling throughout India.
 It is said that even Ramanuja compiled his Bhashya from a worm-eaten manuscript which he happened to find.
 When even this great Bodhayana